Dolores O'Neill

 Back in New York, O’Neill quickly landed a regular spot on the popular NBC radio musical variety program The Chamber Music Society of Lower Basin Street in January 1941.
 She left the program later that year to give birth to her first child, returning to Philadelphia and WCAU in August.
 She was back in New York that October for more appearances on Basin Street.
 In March 1942, Columbia offered her a recording contract, but nothing seems to have come from that.

-By early 1943, O’Neill was back in Philadelphia singing on WCAU again, where she sang with Johnny Warrington’s station orchestra, and in April of that year she made a guest appearance on CBS radio.
+By early 1943, O’Neill was back in Philadelphia on WCAU again, where she sang with Johnny Warrington’s station orchestra, and in April of that year she made a guest appearance on CBS radio.
 In September 1944, she gave birth to her second child, a daughter.
 In 1946, she recorded on the Cosmo label, a small imprint published by Cosmopolitan magazine, and in late 1948 she and Fila, both living in Philly, made a failed attempted to start a Mr. and Mrs. orchestra.
 O’Neill was singing with Joe Frasetto’s local band at the time.
 She gave birth to another daughter in February 1949, and in April filled in with Elliot Lawrence’s orchestra when his regular singer, Rosalind Batton, was out for a throat operation.
-In mid-1950, she was part of Artie Shaw’s orchestra again, and in 1951 she sang with Gene Krupa’s band.
-In 1955, O’Neill was singing in Philadelphia.
-In 1959, she had a throat operation.

-O’Neill eventually moved to Wingdale, New York, where she worked as a columnist on the Harlem Valley Times in 1971.
+In 1961, O’Neill married a man named Weil and settled in Wingdale, New York, where she worked as a columnist on the Harlem Valley Times in 1971.
 O’Neill passed away in 2006 at the age of 92.[3]

 O’Neill’s last name was often spelled incorrectly with only one “l.”